St.Julian’s Scout Group has now opened a section for Beavers, aged 5 years to 7years. This is the first step to the World of Scouting.

 Beavers enjoy time with their friends and new friends, whilst learning how to socialize within a group and develop the confidence to be themselves.
 We also help the Beaver Scouts to establish a value system based upon: spiritual, social and personal principles, as expressed in the Promise and Law, and as part our Mission statement.

-This section meets every Saturday from 3:30pm to 5:30pm during the winter, and every Wednesday by the sea from 3:30pm to 5pm during the summer.
+This section meets every Wednesday from 6:00pm to 8:00pm during the winter, and every Wednesday from 4.45pm to 6.30pm during the summer.

 The cubs are split into groups of sixes of varying ages, each 'six' being identified by a specific colour.
 Each six is lead by a sixer and a second (this is training for leadership).